BalakrishnanBalasubramanian/wildfly-jmsbrowser/JMSBrowser/README.md

 #JMS Browser

-An example Web application which can be used to browse, consume and send test message to a JMS queue deployed on WildFly
+An example Web application which can be used to browse, consume and send test message to a JMS queue deployed on WildFly 11.0.0.Final and above where active MQ is the default messaging subsystem.

 ```mvn clean install wildfly:deploy```